Baachus/Test_App/README.md

 # Management Commands

-Users are able to populate the family model running the following:
+Users are able to populate the family model running the following within the scooby_doo app:
 ```bash
 py manage.py populate_familymodel
 ```

-Users are able to clean up media content by running the following (this will remove all unused images that are not populated in the database along with the Not_Found image):
+Users are able to clean up media content by running the following within the scooby_doo app (this will remove all unused images that are not populated in the database along with the Not_Found image):
 ```bash
 py manage.py cleanup_media
 ```